leptonai/examples/advanced/whisper-jax/README.md

 'We are an AI company.'
 ```

+WE DO NOTE that for the Whisper demo, the first call will be very slow.
+This is because jax needs to do a bit of compilation and initialization - after that, the subsequent calls will be much faster.
+You may find it surprising - but for many AI deployments, the first run is usually slower due to such initialization overheads.
+As a good practice, if your model has such overheads, you can always do a "warm-up" call before the actual inference traffic.

 ## Running a slack translation bot

 The whisper-jax example also demonstrates how to use Slack bot to trigger inference.
 To use this feature, you need to create a slack app, and set the following environment variables: